Culture of the United States Marine Corps: Motto

 The Marine motto "Semper Fidelis" means "always faithful" in Latin.
 This motto often appears in the shortened form "Semper Fi" /ˌsɛmpər ˈfaɪ/.
 It is also the name of the official march of the Corps, composed by John Philip Sousa.
 It was adopted in 1883 when Commandant Charles McCawley added it to the seal, before which the traditional mottos were "Fortitudine" (With Fortitude); "By Sea and by Land", a translation of the Royal Marines' "Per Mare, Per Terram"; and "To the Shores of Tripoli", which was later revised to "From the Halls of the Montezumas to the Shores of Tripoli" and formed the first lines of the Marines' Hymn.

 The recruiting slogan of "A Few Good Men" (as opposed to the play and film) derives from a Continental Marines recruiting poster:

 The modern recruiting slogan is "the few, the proud, the Marines."
 The Rifleman's Creed is a similar concept as the motto but offers a more modern look at doctrine.
 It explains to a recruit the importance of his or her weapon but also emphasizes the moral motivations behind using it.

+Though the Marines have a lot of mottos and slogans.
+Their unofficial slogan is, "Improvise, Adapt, and Overcome."
+They are trained with this slogan to be able to deal with all obstacles and serious situations they must face.

 Swords

-Two styles of swords are worn by marines.
+Two styles of swords are worn by Marines.
 The Marine Corps officers' sword is a Mameluke sword, similar to the Persian shamshir presented to Lt.
 Presley O'Bannon after the Battle of Derna during the First Barbary War.
 After its adoption in 1825 and initial distribution in 1826, Mameluke swords have been worn by Marine officers ever since, except during the period 1859–1875, when they were required to wear the Army's Model 1850 Foot Officers' Sword.
 Upon returning to the traditional sword, many officers gave their Army swords to their senior non-commissioned officer (NCO), creating the basis for the NCO sword.
-Generally, marines are the only branch where enlisted members regularly carry a sword (the Army authorizes platoon and first sergeants to carry a Model 1840 sword during some ceremonies, while the Chief of Naval Operations authorized chief petty officers and above to carry an optional ceremonial cutlass with dress uniforms in 2010).
+Generally, Marines are the only branch where enlisted members regularly carry a sword (the Army authorizes platoon and first sergeants to carry a Model 1840 sword during some ceremonies, while the Chief of Naval Operations authorized chief petty officers and above to carry an optional ceremonial cutlass with dress uniforms in 2010).